Skip to content

 Gail DuBrow, Professor of Architecture, Landscape Architecture, Public Affairs and Planning and History, University of Minnesota

-Benjamin Filene, Associate Director of Curatorial Affairs, National Museum of American History
+Modupe Labode, Curator, Division of Political History, National Museum of American History

 Steven Lubar, Professor of History, American Studies, Art and Architecture, Brown University